General-relativistic spin system: semiclassical Holstein-Primakoff transformation

-Recalling the relation \eqref{RvarphiRpiS} and either moving the tensor co-density encoded in $1/\sqrt{q}$ into the Levi-Civita symbol (compare with the expression \eqref{Levi-Civita}), or setting the flat space limit, restricting to $q = 1$ and simplifying the relation \eqref{RvarphiRpiS} to $R_{\varphi} R_{\pi} = S$, we obtain the parametrization postulated in (\ref{Sx}--\ref{Sz}).
+Recalling the relation [Eq. \eqref{RvarphiRpiS}] and either moving the tensor codensity encoded in $1/\sqrt{q}$ into the Levi-Civita symbol [compare with the expression \eqref{Levi-Civita}] or setting the flat space limit, restricting to $q = 1$, and simplifying the relation \eqref{RvarphiRpiS} to $R_{\varphi} R_{\pi} = S$, we obtain the parametrization postulated in Eqs. \eqref{Sx}--\eqref{Sz}.
 This confirms that our parametrization is the semiclassical analog of the Holstein-Primakoff transformation.